R (programming language)

 R is a programming language for statistical computing and data visualization.
 It has been widely adopted in the fields of data mining, bioinformatics, data analysis, and data science.

 The core R language is extended by a large number of software packages, which contain reusable code, documentation, and sample data.
 Some of the most popular R packages are in the tidyverse collection, which enhances functionality for visualizing, transforming, and modelling data, as well as improves the ease of programming (according to the authors and users).

 R is free and open-source software distributed under the GNU General Public License.
 The language is implemented primarily in C, Fortran, and R itself.
 Precompiled executables are available for the major operating systems (including Linux, MacOS, and Microsoft Windows).

 Its core is an interpreted language with a native command line interface.
-In addition, multiple third-party applications are available as graphical user interfaces; such applications include RStudio (an integrated development environment) and Jupyter (a notebook interface).
+In addition, multiple third-party applications are available as graphical user interfaces; such applications include RStudio (an integrated development environment), Jupyter (a notebook interface), as well as Termux and Google Colab for mobile devices.